Drone Anatomy

 1. Drone Frame (Chassis)

 Material: Carbon fiber (light, strong, common for FPV), aluminum, plastic.
 Size: Dictated by propeller size (e.g., 5-inch frame for 5-inch props).
-Configuration: Quadcopter (X, H), hexacopter, etc. Weight & Durability: Balance between lightness for agility and strength for crash resistance 8.
+Configuration: Quadcopter (X, H), hexacopter, etc. Weight & Durability: Balance between lightness for agility and strength for crash resistance 8arrow-up-right.

 2. Motors (Brushless DC)

 Size & KV Rating: KV (RPM per volt) determines speed/torque.
 Lower KV for larger props/efficiency, higher KV for smaller props/acrobatics.
-Match to frame and propeller size 9.
+Match to frame and propeller size 9arrow-up-right.
 Thrust: Ensure motors provide enough thrust for the drone's total weight (aim for at least a 2:1 thrust-to-weight ratio).

 3. Propellers (Props)

-Size & Pitch: Must match motor capabilities and frame size (e.g., 1045 = 10-inch diameter, 4.5-inch pitch) 15.
+Size & Pitch: Must match motor capabilities and frame size (e.g., 1045 = 10-inch diameter, 4.5-inch pitch) 15arrow-up-right.
 Number of Blades: 2-blade, 3-blade, etc. Affects thrust and efficiency.
-Material: Plastic (cheaper, more forgiving), carbon fiber (stiffer, more responsive, expensive) 13.
+Material: Plastic (cheaper, more forgiving), carbon fiber (stiffer, more responsive, expensive) 13arrow-up-right.

 4. Electronic Speed Controllers (ESCs)